Redaguoti

 Add a background shape for the title

-3. In the Fill section, change Fill color to Theme color 5 #6B91C9 (blue).
+3. In the Fill section, change Color to Theme color 5 #6B91C9 (blue).

-Screenshot of Theme color 5.
+Screenshot of Theme color 5 highlighted.

 5. Select the text in Visual 1, the title, and change the font color to White.

-Add a background shape for visuals 2 and 3
+Add a background shape for Visuals 2 and 3

-3. In the Fill section, set the color to White, 10% darker.
+3. In the Fill section, set the Color to White, 10% darker.

 Finished report

-Here's how your final polished report will look:
+Here's how your final, polished report will look:

-Screenshot of final, formatted report.
+Screenshot of final, formatted report in Power B I Desktop.

 In summary, this report answers your manager’s top questions: